-- Homes shall have well articulated facades by providing at least one major indentation or projection in the floor plan for example balconies, verandahs or porch recesses.
-Minor articulation shall also be achieved through the use of architectural features such as overhanging gable ends, feature walls, awnings, plinths etc - A minimum of two (2) different wall materials is required (excludes doors & windows).
+- Homes shall have well articulated facades by providing indentations and projections to the main building line as well as to the roof design.
+Steps within the floor plan shall be at least 450mm deep (excludes garages). - A minimum of two (2) wall materials or colours is required (excludes doors & windows).
 Choose from: painted render, timber, stone, breeze way blocks, light-weight cladding such as weatherboard, face brick or painted brick Timber, light-weight cladding etc should be vertically proportioned.
 Where face brick is the main material it must be of the single course variety.
-Please refer to the Ambia Colour and Materials Palette for paint, material and face brick colours. - Window frames, front doors, balustrades, gutters and fascias shall be consistent with the Ambia Colour and Materials Palette. - The majority of glazing (windows and doors) within the primary and secondary elevations must be vertically proportioned.
-Highlight windows above doors and extended window and/or door height is encouraged. - To ensure that architectural character is incorporated into the design of homes, a minimum of three (3) of the following architectural features shall be selected.
-Choose from: - 1.
-A verandah or balcony which has a minimum width of $2.1 \,\mathrm{m} \times 1.2$ deep with the longest portion parallel to the street; - A traditional or asymmetrical gable-end roof element (raked ceilings and detailing such as beams to define the roof structure are strongly encouraged); - 3.
-A substantial steel structure such as an attached arbour, pergola or vertical garden element; - 4.
-A Juliette balcony, decorative parapet or feature wall; - 5.
-Inclusion of a feature material including stone, vertically proportioned timber or light-weight cladding such as weatherboard or breeze way blocks.
-Stone must be in grey tones refer to Ambia's Colour and Materials Palette; - 6.
-Substantial glazing to the primary elevation such as bi-fold doors or additional glazing panels/increased height to all doors/windows; - 7.
-Louvre weather screens and awnings to openings. - Parapet walls to side boundaries must not protrude forward of the fascia, or above the soffit line of the roof where an eave is proposed (i.e. shall be angled with the pitch of the roof).
+Please refer to the applicable colour and material palette for paint, material and face brick colours. - To ensure that architectural character is incorporated into the design of homes, a minimum of three (3) of the following character features shall be used in the primary elevation: - 1.
+A verandah or balcony which is a minimum 30% of the width of the façade (excluding garage or carport) x 1.5m deep with the longest portion parallel to the street; - 2.
+Roof features such as a large gable-end with a raked ceiling or increased roof pitch i.e. 27 degrees for a portion or the entire roof (applicable to pitched/gable-end roofs only).
+Detailing elements such as beams to define the structure are strongly encouraged. - 3.
+A steel structure such as, but not limited to an attached pergola, weather screens or structure which pronounces the entrance; - 4.
+A skillion roof profile for a portion or the entire roof structure; - 5.
+Inclusion of a feature material such as stone, vertically proportioned timber or light-weight cladding such as weatherboard or decorative breeze way blocks.
+Stone must be in grey tones refer to Ambia's Colour and Materials Palette for guidance; - 6.
+A living area with substantial glazing (i.e., full height to a minimum of 70% of the façade excluding garage) which overlooks the street or public reserve.
+Windows or doors shall be continuous and generally not broken into a number of smaller panels.
+Additional glazing panels above all doors/windows or increased height will also be accepted; - 7.
+A feature which provides articulation and interest such as, but not limited to: a contemporary chimney, feature blade wall or substantially sized planter box (min 4c in height); - 8.
+A metal deck roof with a Building Code of Australia (BCA) classified solar absorptance of light or medium.
+Select from the following Colorbond colours (or similar where an alternative supplier is used): Surfmist, Paperbark, Evening Haze, Shale Grey, Dune, Windspray or Cove; - 9.
+Other contemporary features which add character and that are considered to be consistent with the theme may also be accepted. - For lots considered to be Dress Circle the following is required: - 1.
+A minimum of three (3) architectural features selected from the above options (excludes 3.2.1.5); and - 2.
+A feature material as per section 3.2.1.5 is required. - Parapet walls to side boundaries must not protrude forward of the fascia, or above the soffit line of the roof where an eave is proposed (i.e. shall be angled with the pitch of the roof).
 Consideration may be given to a parapet wall forward of the fascia and above the soffit where the wall abuts an existing or simultaneously constructed wall of similar dimensions or where the parapet wall forms part of a feature blade wall (minimum width dimension 290mm).
 Any part of a parapet wall which is visible from the street shall be finished in the same manner as the primary elevation colour/materials.
-No spandrels are permitted to the front elevation. - Where an existing parapet wall has been constructed, consideration should be given to reducing the impact of the wall upon the streetscape i.e. aligning setbacks and heights of adjacent walls accordingly.
+No spandrels are permitted to the front elevation.